 - 1. What did completing the story map add to your reading experience and your level of comprehension and why? - 2.
 Along with what you experienced, how might a child benefit from completing a story map for a book?
-(Story Map Reflection due Oct.
-1. Also see due date below.)
+(Story Map Reflection due Sept.
+25. Also see due date below.)

-Oct.
-1: Story Map Reflection Due in class in hard copy form only.
-(5 points possible) Do not submit on Canvas.
+Feb.
+11: Story Map Reflection Due in class in hard copy form only.
+(5 points) Do not submit on Canvas.

-Nov.
-7: Community Service Read Aloud One Page Reflection due in class in hard copy form only.
+Mar.
+26: Reading Comparison Reflection due in class in hard copy form only.
 (20 points) Do not submit on Canvas.